 English Language Arts

-TLC classrooms are child-centered and rich with language and print.
+PS 150 classrooms are child-centered and rich with language and print.
+We are a Teachers College (Columbia University) Reading and Writing Project school (TCRWP).
 Our literacy program is based on a workshop approach to teaching reading and writing.
 This structure includes components such as read aloud, shared reading, guided reading, independent reading, phonemic awareness and word study, book-clubs, and writer’s workshop.
 We focus on teaching children strategies to become thoughtful readers and writers who are able to comprehend a wide range of literary genres and make connections to themselves, other texts, and the larger world.

 Kindergarten through Fifth Grade classrooms use the mathematics curriculum Math in Focus as their core mathematics program.
 Through inquiries, skills activities and games, and the use of manipulative materials, children develop skills, and learn to reason and communicate mathematically.